zjestrella-r7/plugin-sdk-docs/PYTHON.md

 ### Parameters

+#### Actions

-Input variables defined in the spec file are available in a dictionary called `params` where the value can be accessed by the variable/key name, these are our input variables names described in the `plugin.spec.yaml` file.
+Input variables defined in the `plugin.spec.yaml` file are available in a dictionary called `params` where the value can be accessed by the variable/key name, these are our input variables names described in the `plugin.spec.yaml` file.
 We can do this the long way or in shorter form:
 ```
-# Python
+def run(self, params):
+  ...
   self.input.parameters['var']
   params['var']
 ```

 We can also use the better `params.get()` method which